DotCamp/ultimate-blocks-legacy/readme.txt

 **Warning: You must have [Gutenberg](https://wordpress.org/plugins/gutenberg/) installed to use this plugin.**

-Right now we have three amazing blocks.
+Right now we have 5 blocks.

 * Call to Action Block
 * Testimonial Block
 * Notification Box Block
 * Divider Block

-We will add more over the time.
+* Spacer

+We are continuously working on new blocks.

 Check out [GitHub repository](https://github.com/imtiazrayhan/Ultimate-Blocks), if you find any problem create an issue there.